rjminchuk/Programming-Notes/md/oop.md

 - Given two classes that share a lot of behavior, create a third class (an abstraction) that both can derive from.
 Ensure substitutability is retained between each class and the new base.
 - Non-substitutable code breaks polymorphism.
 - fixing substitutability problems with a switch case (and not LSP) quickly become a maintenance nightmare and violates the Open / Closed Principle.
-The more cases you add to your switch, more you realize you need an abstraction.
+The more cases you add to your switch, the more you realize you need an abstraction.

 ## Interface Segregation Principle
 - ISP can help you create projects or applications that have fewer hidden dependencies and are more cohesive and easier to maintain.